In this article, you will find:

 20. Make Sure That Your Spouse Is the First to Know Your Plans

-Although you might consult with friends before you take the plunge, be sure that they know if word gets around before you have told your spouse you want a divorce, it could spell trouble for you down the road.
+Although you might consult with friends before you take the plunge, be sure that they know if word gets around before you've told your spouse you want a divorce, it could spell trouble for you down the road.

 21. Stay in the Marital Residence If Possible